Overnight and extended parking on Deschutes Parkway

-- When applicable, this includes providing people information on where waste can be dumped at no cost in Thurston County as well as resources for shelter, housing and social services.
+- Responding on a case-by-case basis to investigate reports of sewage dumping, abandoned vehicles, and other issues.
+When applicable, this includes providing people information on where waste can be dumped at no cost in Thurston County as well as resources for shelter, housing and social services.

+Rulemaking: DES concluded the rulemaking effort with rule adoption on Feb.
+19, 2021.
 The agency filed a formal notice (CR 101) to conduct rulemaking to adopt enforceable restrictions on parking on the Capitol Campus, with a focus on Deschutes Parkway on Nov.
 6, 2019.
 DES filed a proposed rule (CR-102) with the state Office of the Code Reviser on Dec.
 2, 2020.
-DES concluded the rulemaking effort with rule adoption on Feb.
-19, 2021, and is now working on implementation plans.
+Learn more

-The formal public comment period has concluded.
-DES held a public comment period from Dec.
+Rulemaking: DES held a public comment period from Dec.
 2, 2020 to Jan.
 8, 2021.
 DES considered comments received online as well as at the public hearing prior to rule adoption.
-All comments are valued equally, whether submitted during the hearing or in writing.

 Rulemaking began Nov.
 6, 2019 and was paused after Phases 1 and 2 in March 2020 when resources were diverted to support the state pandemic response.
 Rulemaking restarted in September 2020.